owendodd/cafe/content/designers/alterita.md

 title = "alterita"

 +++
-Our friend Layla Alter makes delicate and playful jewelry inspired by her collection of pendants: emblems from her travels.
-She launched her line, Alterita in 2018 inspired by her upbringing when dreaded winter days were spent dreaming of the ocean, yearning for summer’s first swim; sandy, salted skin and raisined toes.
+Layla Alter launched her jewelry line, Alterita, in 2018 with translucent ruby-red fruits, peppers and cowrie shells dangling from delicate hoops, necklaces and anklets.
+Her work is inspired by her upbringing when dreaded winter days in New York were spent dreaming of the ocean and yearning for summer’s first swim.